williamjturkel/H3885G-FW25/A04/README.md

 Team submission, to be uploaded to OWL Brightspace along with your individual assignment:

+- Before you can submit an Assignment you will be asked to nominate one other person on your team as the Most Valuable Participant (MVP).
+Type in their Gmail account name (the part of their Gmail address before the at sign).
+This is mandatory and makes up part of the peer grade for each assignment.
 - _**TEAMNAME-SYNTHESIS-AGENT.txt**_
   - The complete, single A04 Master Prompt Text (the technical recipe).
 - _**TEAMNAME-MANUAL.pdf**_: